rhysd/Mstdn/README.md

 ### `accounts`

 Array of your accounts.
 An element should has `"name"`, `"host"` and `"default_page"` keys.

-`"name"` represents your screen name. `"host"` represents a host part of URL of your mastodon instance.
+`"name"` represents your screen name.
+If your name is `@foo` then please specify `"foo"` for it.

+`"host"` represents a host part of URL of your mastodon instance.
+If you belong to `https://mastodon.social`, please specify `mastodon.social`. `https://` is not necessary.

-`"default_page"` is a page firstly shown.
+`"default_page"` is a path of page firstly shown.
+If `/web/notifications` is specified, `https://{your host}/web/notifications` will be open on app starting.

 You need to write up this config at first.